Please refer to the Guide for Applicants, Section three, for a complete description of the application process steps.

 Yes, a specific site location is required and if several locations for the same project exist then they should be indicated in the same application.
 There are specific fields to indicate the multiple locations.

 The United Nations Framework Classification for Resources (UNFC) classification of strategic projects will be addressed in two-steps.
 The project promoters are requested to classify the project in accordance with UNFC during the preparation of their application.
 This initial classification should take less than one day.
-Following a successful completeness check, the Commission, with the help of UNFC experts, undertakes a review of the project UNFC classification.
+Following a successful completeness check, the Commission, with the help of UNFC experts, undertakes a review and verification of the project UNFC classification.

 Each application is assessed as submitted.
 In case of any substantial change in a submitted application after the cut-off date has already passed, the project promoter should inform the Commission via the appropriate designated communication channel and should consider withdrawing the application and possibly submitting an updated one before the following cut-off date.
 If the project promoter is aware of any meaningful change after submitting the application but before the cut-off date, they should inform the Commission and consider submitting an updated application before the cut-off date.
 Applications submitted after the cut-off date are not considered for assessment for that cut-off date.